kashisau/kashis.com.au/src/pages/contact.md

         url: "https://au.linkedin.com/in/kashisau"
       - theunlikelysherpas:
         blurb: >
-          I’m currently living in Kathmandu, Nepal, engaged as a volunteer ICT Officer in Kirtipur Municipality until March 2019.
+          You can read about my experience of living in Kathmandu, Nepal, engaged as a volunteer ICT Officer in Kirtipur Municipality until March 2020.
 Follow my adventure at The&nbsp;Unlikely&nbsp;Sherpas
         btnText: "The Unlikely Sherpas"
-        title: "Read about the progress of my volunteer role on The Unlikely Sherpas"
+        title: "Read about my volunteer experience on The Unlikely Sherpas"
         url: "https://medium.com/the-unlikely-sherpas"
   - photography:
     sectionTitle: "Photography"